cammycurry/cammycurry/README.md

 **`More Better`**

-#### I'm a rising Senior at 🏫 Southern Methodist University studying 💻 Computer Science BS and 💼 Accounting BBA
+#### I'm a  Senior at 🏫 Southern Methodist University studying 💻 Computer Science and Business

 <div id="badges">
   <a href="https://www.linkedin.com/in/cameron-curry-b35b98260/" target="_blank" rel="noopener">